Lyle F. Bull: Hanoi mission and the Navy Cross

 When a lieutenant in 1968, Bull received the Navy Cross for his role as bombardier-navigator in a 1967 bombing mission during the Vietnam War with VA-196.
 His Navy Cross citation reads:

 The Hanoi mission for which Bull received the citation was one of the key storylines for the Stephen Coonts novel, Flight of the Intruder as well as a film by the same name.
 Both Coonts and Bull served in A-6 Intruder squadrons at NAS Whidbey during the same time period in the 1960s and 1970s.

 Post-Vietnam, commands, decorations

 Bull served in A-6 squadrons throughout the Vietnam War; following the war, in 1974 and as a commander, Bull was assigned as executive officer of VA-196 at NAS Whidbey.

 Bull next served as a Deputy Director of Naval Training, Deputy Chief of Naval Operations for Air Warfare, deputy commander-in-chief of the United States Pacific Fleet, and commanding officer of the USS Constellation, from 1982 to 1984.
+He also served as Commander Task Force 70/77 and Commander Carrier Group 5 based out of Cubi Point Philippines.

 Other than the Navy Cross, Bull's awards include the Navy Distinguished Service Medal, Distinguished Flying Cross, 19 Air Medals, several Navy commendations, unit awards, meritorious service awards, and a medal from the Imperial Order of the Rising Sun awarded by the Japanese Maritime Self Defense Force.